trussworks/ctkey-wrapper/README.md

 export CTKEY_PASSWORD=<EUA PASSWORD>
 ```

+The `AWS_ACCOUNT_ID` environment variable will also need to be set.
+On EASi, we
+set this in a `.envrc` file within each account's subdirectory (dev, impl, prod,
+etc.).

 Currently this also requires the user to be running the openconnect-tinyproxy
 container [here](https://github.com/trussworks/openconnect-tinyproxy) to connect
 to Cloudtamer.